Six

 The client project was demanding in its own way but straightforward—enhancing surreal landscapes, refining code, and manipulating complex lighting effects to match the brief.

-Commercial work like this had become her comfort zone of late, the familiar technical challenges providing a reassuring structure, keeping her busy without requiring much artistic risk.
+Commercial work like this had become her comfort zone of late, the familiar technical challenges providing a reassuring structure, keeping her busy without demanding much authorship.

-She searched for reviews of the Beijing exhibition whilst taking a break, wanting something intelligent to say when friends asked.
+She searched for reviews of the Beijing exhibition whilst taking a break, wanting something intelligent to say when friends asked and take her mind off what had just been taken back.

 Her search led to Alan Richards' news stories—controversy, bureaucracy, him making the same tired arguments about this or that.